FS KKR Capital Corp. (FSK) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., May 26, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against FS KKR Capital Corp. ("FS KKR Capital" or the "Company") (NYSE: FSK).
+LOS ANGELES, May 29, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to FS KKR Capital Corp. ("FS KKR Capital" or the "Company") (NYSE: FSK) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN FS KKR CAPITAL CORP.
-(FSK), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JULY 6, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?